HicServices/RDMP/README.md

 ## Build

 You can build directly through Visual Studio by opening HIC.DataManagementPlatform.sln.
+The startup project for the main RDMP user interface is ResearchDataManagementPlatform.csproj.

 Or alternatively you can run build.bat to perform a console build
 	cd .\Uppercut